Supplements I Use and Why

 Although supplementing with this wouldn't be necessary if you're already consuming an adequate amount from your diet.

-On the other hand, after listening to the experience of someone I know who lives in Arizona - it also makes sense to supplement with vitamin D in locations where the heat is unbearable during the summer.
+On the other hand, after listening to the experience of someone I know who lives in Arizona, I also think it makes sense to supplement with vitamin D in locations where the heat is unbearable during the summer.

 Why?
 Because it's likely that if you live in an area with many days of scorching weather, you'll likely spend a lot of time indoors - and, therefore, outside of direct sunlight.